 Found along the shores of Namibia, Swakopmund was founded in 1882.
 The Germans joined the race for Africa quite late.
 The majority of the colonies had already been divided among other European countries, especially the UK and France.
 However, winning Namibia gave Germany a huge territorial gain as it was one and a half times the size of their own country.

 The Germans governed Namibia for 30 years, relinquishing control on the 9th of July 1915.
-However, despite the short amount of time Germany ruled Namibia, they established a well-functioning state of body and changed this part Africa forever.
+However, despite the short amount of time Germany ruled Namibia, they established a well-functioning state of body and changed this part of Africa forever.
 A century on, the town of Swakopmund hasn’t changed much.
+So it is little surprise there is much recognisable about Germany in Swakopmund.

 Buildings of Swakopmund

 The legacy of German colonisation can easily be seen in the city’s buildings.
 Many of them are still standing today thanks to the quality of the craftsmanship and attention to detail.
-The statehouse, also called Kaiserliches Bezirksgericht, looks particularly Germanic.
-Built in 1902, it was previously the district magistrates court before now serving as the summer home for the Namibian President.
+The statehouse, also called Kaiserliches Bezirksgericht, looks (and sounds) particularly Germanic.
+Built in 1902, it was previously the district magistrates court before serving as the summer home for the Namibian President.
+The names of many important buildings in the region also show the influence of Germany in Swakopmund.

 Food of Swakopmund